-- Recruitment and Retention: to be committed to building an effective, highly skilled and well supported workforce by recruiting the best staff we possibly can, growing capacity from within and sharing best practice within and between partner schools. - Partnerships: through working in partnership to both respond to and anticipate community needs. - Leadership and Governance: through the further development of "distributed" leadership, supported by flexible and rigorous monitoring and evaluation to: - o Continue to improve standards - o Ensure that leadership at all levels is focussed on further raising of standards - o Ensure sound financial management in a climate of falling school budgets - o Ensure accommodation is fit for 21st Century teaching and learning - O Use infinite resource responsibly and "recycle, re-use and reduce" wherever we can
+- Recrultment and Retention: to be committed to building an effective, highly skilled and well supported workforce by recrulting the best staff we possibly can, growing capacity from within and sharing best practice within and between partner schools. - Partnerships: through working in partnership to both respond to and anticipate community needs. - Leadership and Governance: through the further development of "distributed" leadership, supported by flexible and rigorous monitoring and evaluation to: - Continue to improve standards - Ensure that leadership at all levels is focussed on further raising of standards - o Ensure sound financial management in a climate of falling school budgets - o Ensure accommodation is flt for 21st Century teaching and learning - The control of the co